Probing the Inert Doublet Dark Matter Model with Cherenkov Telescopes: Annihilation Cross Section into Gamma-rays

 where the matrix $d$ are the Sommerfeld enhancement factors that can be calculated by solving the Schr\"odinger equation associated to the potential~\eqref{potential}, as described in detail in Appendix \ref{sec:AppendixB}.

 For DM annihilation, Eq.~(\ref{SEsigmavText}) can be cast as

 The quantities $d_{11}$, $d_{12}$ and $d_{13}$ are therefore interpreted as non-perturbative enhancement factors that account for the long range interactions between the annihilating DM particles due to the exchange of gauge and Higgs bosons in the non-relativistic limit.
-As an example, we show in Fig.~\ref{fig:GaugeRes} the absolute value of $d_{11}$, $d_{12}$ and $d_{13}$ as a function of the DM mass, for the case $\lambda_3=\lambda_5=0$ and $\lambda_4$ chosen so that the mass splitting between the charged and the neutral component is 1\,GeV (left panel) and 10\,GeV (right panel).
+As an example, we show in Fig.~\ref{fig:GaugeRes} the absolute value of $d_{11}$, $d_{12}$ and $d_{13}$ as a function of the DM mass, for the case $\lambda_3=\lambda_5=0$ and $\lambda_4$ chosen so that the mass splitting between the charged and the neutral component is 1\,GeV (left panel) and 10\,GeV (right panel)\footnote{An error in the previous versions of Fig.~\ref{fig:GaugeRes} was corrected.
+This did not affect any other result of the paper. }.
 We find that, for masses below approximately 2~TeV, the inclusion of these factors in the calculation is irrelevant; however, once the DM mass increases, the enhancement factors dramatically affect the annihilation cross sections in Eq.~(\ref{SEsigmav2}).
 Furthermore, we find a resonance, which moves to higher DM masses as the mass splitting between the charged and the neutral component is increased.
 This is in agreement with what was found in Ref.~\cite{Hisano:2004ds} for neutralino DM.

 In order to study the impact of the Sommerfeld enhancement in the IDM, we performed a scan over the five dimensional parameter space of the DM sector following the procedure described below.
 Considering, as observed in Fig.~\ref{fig:GaugeRes}, that scalar mass splittings are essential quantities, instead of taking $\lambda_4$ and $\lambda_5$ as parameters of the scan, we let the relative mass splittings $(M_{H^+}-M_{H^0})/M_{H^0}$ and $(M_{A^0}-M_{H^0})/M_{H^0}$ vary logarithmically in between $10^{-5}$ and $1$.
 Then using Eq.~\eqref{masses}, we solve for $\lambda_4$ and $\lambda_5$ and we discard points whose magnitude is greater than $4\pi$.
 In contrast, the quartic couplings $\lambda_2$ and $\lambda_3$, which do not lead to any mass splitting, are randomly sampled on a linear scale.
 Finally, we take $M_{H^0}$ in-between 0.5 and 20\,TeV and impose the remaining constraints of Appendix~\ref{sec:AppendixA}.
 We then calculate the relic abundance of $H^0$ for each model by means of micrOMEGAs 3.1~\cite{Belanger:2013oya} and require that it is in agreement with the observed value $\Omega_{\text{DM}} h^2=0.1199\pm 0.0027$ within a 30\% range.
 As discussed in Appendix \ref{sec:AppendixC}, 30\% is the error in the relic density calculation that can be expected from our approximation of not accounting for the Sommerfeld effect in the early Universe.